French ship Dixmude (L9015)

 Dixmude (L9015) is an amphibious assault ship, a type of helicopter carrier, of the French Navy.
 She is the third vessel to bear the name, and is the third ship of the Mistral class.

 Dixmude was delivered to the French defence procurement agency on 3 January 2012, three months ahead of schedule.

 Service history

 In January 2013, Dixmude took part in Operation Serval, ferrying elements of the 92ème Régiment d'Infanterie to Mali.

 In April 2016, it was announced she would be part of the Anglo-French military exercise CJEX.

 In July 2018, the ship docked in Haifa port, Israel for a joint exercise with the Israeli Navy.

+In October 2018, a French NH90 helicopter crashed on takeoff when mooring lashing was left tied, and this damaged the flight deck.
+The crash occurred at night, leaving 4 injured and 1 required medical evacuation.